fabianbaiertum/Optiver-Hackathon-TUM/README.md

 In general, we split the whole logic such that we update it separately for each stock (there were 5 different stocks).
 The competition assumed that the assets are close to be uncorrelated.
 We only had around 4 hours of time (my team only 3 hours because we took the subway to one of our team members' homes).
+Our strategy ran for 15 out of 20 minutes and achieved top PnL despite reduced runtime

 My main task was to design and write the logic of the trading strategies (also optimize the parameters).
 I used a similar approach to my IMC MM algorithm, but simplified and optimized it for the competition and the specific rules (in the Optibook, we also trade against other participants, thus I adjusted some of the logic, that we get better execution).
 I was researching and implementing it in Python two weeks before the competition.
 The main problem was how to scale each of the parameters, that I got complete control over the behavior of the algorithm, with just a few possible values for each parameter.
 For example, I scaled order imbalance, such that it can only influence the bid/ ask prices up to parameter*tick_size.
 I used linear scaling for order imbalance and tanh scaling for inventory risk.